How to Use Parallax SDK (ParallaxAPIs) in 2026

 Benchmark: Request-Based vs Browser Automation

-I ran some tests comparing ParallaxAPIs SDK against Selenium with undetected-chromedriver on a DataDome-protected site.
-Here's what I found:
+I ran some tests comparing ParallaxAPIs SDK against Selenium with undetected-chromedriver on a DataDome-protected site:

 Metric ParallaxAPIs SDK Selenium + undetected-chromedriver